 In Pittsburg, however, the average commute to work is quite long.
 On average, people spend 34.90 minutes each day getting to work, which is significantly higher than the national average.

-The population of Pittsburg has a very low overall level of education: only 9.49% of people over 25 hold a 4-year college degree or higher.
+The citizens of Pittsburg have a very low rate of college education: just 9.49% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Pittsburg in 2022 was $23,493, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $93,972 for a family of four.
 However, Pittsburg contains both very wealthy and poor people as well.